grpc/proposal/L67-cpp-callback-api.md

 These base classes provide three types of methods:

 1. Operation-initiation methods: start an asynchronous activity in the RPC.
 These are methods provided by the class and are not virtual.
-   - `StartRead`, `StartWrite`, `StartWritesDone`: streaming operations as appropriate to the RPC variety
+   - `StartRead`, `StartWrite`, `StartWritesDone`: streaming operations as appropriate to the RPC variety. *Client and server*.
-   - `StartSendInitialMetadata`: for server responses where the application wants to send the metadata separately from the first response message (uncommonly used)
+   - `StartSendInitialMetadata`: for server responses where the application wants to send the metadata separately from the first response message (uncommonly used). *Server only*.
    - `Finish`: for server RPCs to provide completion status.
 This initiates the asynchronous transmission of the status to the client.
+Must be used for all server RPCs, including those that have already been cancelled. *Server only*.
 1. Operation-completion reaction methods: notification of completion of asynchronous RPC activity.
 These are all virtual methods that default to an empty function (i.e., `{}`) but may be overridden by the application's reactor definition.
    - `OnReadDone`, `OnWriteDone`, `OnWritesDoneDone`: methods invoked by the library at the completion of an explicitly-specified streaming RPC operation.
-Provides a `bool ok` argument to indicate whether the completion was successful.
+Provides a `bool ok` argument to indicate whether the completion was successful. *Client and server*.
    - `OnReadInitialMetadataDone`: notifying client RPCs that the server has sent initial metadata.
 It has a bool `ok` argument to indicate whether the completion was successful.
-This is automatically invoked by the library for all RPCs; it is uncommonly used however
+This is automatically invoked by the library for all RPCs; it is uncommonly used however. *Client only*
-   - `OnCancel`: for server RPCs only, called if an RPC is canceled before it has a chance to successfully send status to the client side
+   - `OnCancel`: for server RPCs only, called if an RPC is canceled before it has a chance to successfully send status to the client side.
+Should be used for any cleanup associated with cancellation.
+Note that even cancelled RPCs _must_ get a `Finish` call to cleanup all their library state. *Server only*
-   - `OnDone`: called when all outstanding RPC operations are completed.
-Provides status on the client side.
+   - `OnDone`: called when all outstanding RPC operations are completed for both client and server RPCs.
+For the client-side, it additionally provides the status that the server sent with its `Finish` call.
+Should be used for any application-level RPC-specific cleanup. *Client and server.*
    - **IMPORTANT USAGE NOTE** : code in any reaction must not block for an arbitrary amount of time since reactions are executed on a finite-sized library-controlled threadpool.
 If any long-term blocking operations (like sleeps, file I/O, synchronous RPCs, or waiting on a condition variable) must be invoked as part of the application logic, then it is important to push that outside the reaction so that the reaction can complete in a timely fashion.
 One way of doing this is to push that code to a separate application-controlled thread.
 1. RPC completion prevention methods.
 These are methods provided by the class and are not virtual.
    - `AddHold`, `RemoveHold`: for client RPCs, prevents the RPC from being considered complete (ready for `OnDone`) until each `AddHold` is matched to a corresponding `RemoveHold`.
-These are used to perform _extra-reaction flows_, which refers to  streaming operations initiated from outside a reaction method or method handler.
+These are used to perform _extra-reaction flows_, which refers to  streaming operations initiated from outside a reaction method or method handler. *Client only*.
+(These are not needed at the server because even if there are extra-reaction flows, the end of the application's involvement with a server RPC is very clearly documented by the invocation of the `Finish` call.)

 Examples are provided in [the PR to de-experimentalize the callback API](https://github.com/grpc/grpc/pull/25728).